TriumphLLC/Blend4Web/doc_src/project_manager.rst

        :align: center
        :width: 100%

-After that, this archive can then be downloaded by to the folder where your web browser stores all dowloaded files by pressing the ``Download`` button.
+After that, this archive can then be downloaded by to the folder where your web browser stores all downloaded files by pressing the ``Download`` button.
 It should be noted that the process of downloading can take a significant amount of time depending on the size of the archive.

 To place the project on a webpage, you have to extract this archive and upload its files to a web server using FTP, SSH or any other protocols supported by the server.